aalises/gatsby-ts-bulma-template/README.md

 # gatsby-ts-bulma-template

 Template of Gatsby with Typescript and Bulma (SASS) for the personal website.
+Also has Parallax and Gatsby-Image